AeroVILab-AHU/LEGNet/README.md

 ## News 🆕
 - **2025.07.11** Congratulations!
-Our paper "LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection" has been accepted by **ICCVW 2025**. 🔥
+Our paper "LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection" has been accepted by **ICCV 2025 Workshop**. 🔥

 - **2025.06.02** Update LEGNet V2-version paper in [Arxiv](https://arxiv.org/abs/2503.140121).
 The new code, models and results are uploaded. 🎈